 In a delicious twist, Neil Young won Video of the Year Award for "This Note's for You" on Sept.
-6, 1989, at the MTV Video Music Awards even though the clip had been briefly banned by the same network.
+6, 1989, at the MTV Video Music Awards – even though the same network had briefly banned the clip.

 Young's song took aim at corporate sponsorship of rock n' roll – a hot-button issue in the music industry at the time – and the clip included a parody of Michael Jackson.
 Specifically, Young sang over a scene in which a Jackson lookalike’s hair caught fire (mimicking a then-recent mishap on the set of a Pepsi commercial) with the flames put out by a Whitney Houston doppelganger brandishing a can of soda.